-This fall we want to share a very special recommendation to bring Barcelona’s most authentic gastronomy to our guests:
+This summer we want to share a very special recommendation to bring Barcelona’s most authentic gastronomy to our guests:

 Discover more about Els Pescadors with the following review by our blog guest Sally Davies.
 Sally writes on Spanish food and culture for several guidebooks, magazines and newspapers, including The Daily Telegraph and Wallpaper.

 Els Pescadors: best quality fish and rice with an old fisherman’s tavern vibes